 The next level will allow you 100 listings at a time.
 And that’s usually where you can start to gain some momentum.

-Step 3 – Fine-Tune My Strategy, Researching Keywords and Trends
+Step 3 – Fine-tune My Strategy, Researching Keywords and Trends

 Like many other selling platforms, Amazon makes significant use of its search capabilities.
-Think about it — when you log onto Amazon as a consumer, what’s the first thing you do?
+So think about it — when you log onto Amazon as a consumer, what’s the first thing you do?
 I’m guessing you go right up to that search bar and type in the type of product you’re looking for.

-Just like Google Search Engine Optimization (SEO), you can do keyword research on what people are searching for on Amazon.
+Like Google Search Engine Optimization (SEO), you can do keyword research on what people are searching for on Amazon.

 As I mentioned, I’m currently focusing on English Bulldogs and quirky introvert t-shirts.